 What explains the failure adopt and sustain N of 1 trials?
 The obstacles to conducting N of 1 trials as an element of routine clinical practice have been too great.
 For many pharmacists, preparing identical drug and placebo combinations proved too labour intensive.
 For clinicians, N of 1 trials take too much time, even with easy-to-use guidance (Guyatt et al. 1988): preparing questionnaires, instructing patients, and examining the results all require clinician commitment.
 By comparison, the simple question, “did the treatment help” is too easy, and has too much face validity, compared to the more onerous substitution of a formal N of 1 trial.
 The late Professor Charles Bridge-Webb proposed a workaround to the expensive, time-consuming process of arranging placebo (Smith et al 2015).
 He suggested a simplified N of 1, The Single Patient Open Trials (SPOTs), substituting the blinded trial for an open one.
 This trial trades pragmatism for rigour, particularly useful for independent practitioners without access to N of 1 services.

 The advent of technological advances may help to overcome the operational complexity and costs that have hindered the uptake of the N of 1 methodology.
 The emergence of mobile electronic health devices makes it easier than ever for patients to engage in their own healthcare.
 The creation of an IT-based N of 1 trial platform would help clinicians and patients to collaborate in designing their own N of 1 trials, track health outcomes, and produce a report of results for patients and clinicians to discuss.
-Researchers from the University of California, Davis, have developed a mobile application called the ‘Trialist’ specifically to facilitate the conduct of N of 1 trials in clinical settings, and they are testing the feasibility and efficacy of this application in an RCT comparing the effects on patient outcomes of participating in a mobile N of 1 trial versus usual care (Barr et al. 2015).
+Researchers from the University of California, Davis, have developed a mobile application called the ‘Trialist’ specifically to facilitate the conduct of N of 1 trials in clinical settings.
+They are testing the feasibility and efficacy of this application in an RCT comparing the effects on patient outcomes of participating in a mobile N of 1 trial versus usual care (Barr et al. 2015).

 This potential for N of 1 trials as a way of providing clinical care differs from its use as a research endeavor.
 The distinction comes down to the intent behind conducting an N of 1 trial.
 If the objective is to inform treatment decisions for an individual patient, the trial is optimal clinical care, and should therefore not require formal ethics approval (Irwig et al. 1995), nor regulatory oversight from agencies monitoring clinical research.
 When choices from among two or more alternative treatments are being considered, patients should be informed about genuine uncertainties about their relative merits, and how treatment should be selected in these circumstances (Chalmers and Lindley 2001).
 Random allocation within formal treatment comparisons is one of the options that should be offered to patients.